Manojkl/object-tracking/README.md

 # object-tracking
-Track the object in the video in real time
+Track the object in real time